huit/puppet-splunk/README.md

 splunk

-This is the splunk module.
-It requires Puppet 2.6.2 or later.
+This is the HUIT Splunk module.
+It requires these Puppet Modules:

+'cprice404/inifile'
+'puppetlabs/stdlib'

+This Module also makes a number of assumptions.

+- The Splunk Package is hosted in the package managment repository of your choice and is availible for puppet to install using the package type.

 Disabled inputs for  sourcetype "lsof" "ps" as they are chatty and create a lot of events